Skip to content

 Who Should Choose Pulsar?

 Pulsar may appeal to buyers who prioritize a rich feature set above other considerations.
 With an average features score of 6.1, Pulsar generators tend to include more built-in functionality than their WEN counterparts.
-Shoppers who want dual-fuel capability, multiple outlets, or other extras might find Pulsar's lineup worth exploring, particularly the PGL9000BCO, which scored 7.2 and represents the brand's strongest offering.
+Shoppers who want dual-fuel capability, multiple outlets, or other extras might find Pulsar's lineup worth exploring, particularly the PGL9000BCO, which scores 7.2 and represents the brand's strongest offering.

 Who Should Choose WEN?